 Tagbo is a pupil barrister in 3PB’s Winchester centre.
-He is undertaking a civil pupillage, currently in Personal Injury and Clinical Negligence under the supervision of Mark Lomas.
-His interests encompass the whole breadth of Chambers’ civil practice areas.
+He is undertaking a common-law pupillage, currently in Personal Injury and Clinical Negligence under the supervision of Mark Lomas.
+His interests encompass the whole breadth of Chambers’ practice areas.

 Before coming to the bar Tagbo worked as a junior doctor in a variety of acute medical and surgical specialities and completed his membership exams for both the Royal College of Surgeons and the Royal College of Physicians.
 He continued working as a locum doctor while studying for the BPTC part-time and obtained the 7th highest mark for the course in a cohort of over 350 students.

 Tagbo also has a doctorate in Developmental Biology from the University of Cambridge.
 His research was focussed on the redistribution of the contents of the mammalian egg following fertilisation, and the impact those dynamics may have on the developmental fitness of the embryo.
 During his time in Cambridge, Tagbo taught anatomy and embryology to undergraduate medical students.